developer-zebra/developer-zebra-site/src/guides/index.md

     versions:
       - url: /emdk-for-android/4-0/guide/about
         menu: "4.0"
+  - title: EMDK For Xamarin
+    description: Use C# API's like Data Capture, Profile Manager to build Android applications for Zebra Devices.
+    url: /emdk-for-xamarin/1-0/guide/about
+    btn-text: Read More
+    image: /images/products/emdk-for-xamarin.jpg
+    versions:
+      - url: /emdk-for-xamarin/1-0/guide/about
+        menu: "1.0"
   - title: StageNow
     description: The easy way to stage Zebra Technologies' Android-based mobile computers.
     url: /stagenow/2-2/about